grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 There are two naming modes:

-- **As labels -** The value that is partitioned by will be set as a label.
+- **As labels** - The value that results are partitioned by is set as a label.
-- **As frame name-** The value will be used to set the frame name, this is useful if the data will be visualized in a table.
+- **As frame name**  - The value is used to set the frame name.
+This is useful if the data will be visualized in a table.

 ### Reduce